Pearly Perfection - How to Care for Pearls

 How to Care for Pearls

-When it comes to cleaners for pearls, always buy those that are clearly labelled as safe for pearls.
+When it comes to cleaners for pearls, always buy those that are clearly labeled as safe for pearls.
 You can use these cleaners sparingly, and wipe off any excess using a soft cloth and a little water.
 If you are unlucky enough to spill a chemical or other substance onto your pearls, soak them in lukewarm water, with a natural soap.
 Rinse with just water and dry them by wrapping in a soft cotton cloth.

 You should remove pearls before you do any strenuous exercising.
 Believe it or not, the pH of sweat can cause damage to pearls.
-Also be sure to take off your pears before you apply perfume or hairspray.
+Also, be sure to take off your pearls before you apply perfume or hairspray.
 Both of these beauty products have chemicals within them that may damage your pearls.
 I know it may be hard to part with your pearls for even a short time, but it really is for their benefit.